+You are might be wondering what is a high low hem?
 The hi-low hem (or hi-lo hem) is a fun asymmetrical style that falls short in the front and long in the back.

 You can have a slight asymmetrical cut where the front is slightly shorter than the back, or you can have a dramatic plunge in the back.
 You can even find either a rounded hi-low look or a sharp (more pointed) hem.